Germany's von der Leyen voted new European Commission president | DW | 16.07.2019

 In brief remarks after the final tally was announced, she said her aim was for a strong and united Europe.

-German Chancellor Angela Merkel congratulated von der Leyen, calling her a "committed European."
+German Chancellor Angela Merkel congratulated von der Leyen, calling her a "committed European" who would "tackle with great vigour the challenges facing us as the European Union."

+"Though I am losing a long-standing minister, I am winning a new partner in Brussels," Merkel said, via her spokesman Steffen Seibert on Twitter.

 She had faced something of an uphill battle in the European Parliament, having been put forward as a compromise candidate after lackluster election results for the traditionally powerful center-right and center-left made it difficult to gain enough support for either of the candidates they had put forward before the May vote.